Zavesca

 if you are a child or adolescent with NP-C your doctor will also check measurements of your growth

-The reason these tests are done is that some patients have had tingling or numbness in the hands and feet, or memory and thinking problems, while taking ZAVESCA.
+The reason these tests are done is that some patients have had tingling or numbness in their hands and feet, or memory and thinking problems, while taking ZAVESCA.
 The tests will help your doctor decide whether these effects are due to existing conditions, or due to side effects of ZAVESCA.

-Tell your doctor if you are taking any other medicines including any that you buy without a prescription from your pharmacy, supermarket or health food shop.
+Tell your doctor or pharmacist if you are taking any other medicines, including any medicines, vitamins or supplements that you buy without a prescription from your pharmacy, supermarket or health food shop.

 How much to take